Tadessejemal1/portfolio-new/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-> Give credit to everyone who inspired your codebase.

-I would like to thank...
+I would like to thank Microverse

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- FAQ (optional) -->

 ## ❓ FAQ (OPTIONAL) <a name="faq"></a>

-> Add at least 2 questions new developers would ask when they decide to use your project.

 - **[Question_1]**